 By David Stewart and Matt Martinich

-Area: 143,998 square km.
+Area: 148,460 square km.
 Nearly completely surrounded by India, Bangladesh also borders Burma and the Bay of Bengal where the Ganges, Jamuna, and Meghna Rivers empty into the ocean.
-Bangladesh suffers from severe flooding due to monsoon rains which typically inundate a third of the country annually.
+Bangladesh suffers from severe flooding due to monsoon rains that typically inundate a third of the country annually.
 The large population confined to a small geographic area prone to flooding creates vulnerability to loss of life and property.
-Mangroves line the coastal waters and much of the interior was deforested to provide space for farming and animal husbandry.
+Mangroves line the coastal waters, and much of the interior was deforested to provide space for farming and animal husbandry.
+Intermittent water shortages occur in northern and central areas due to falling water tables.
 There are some hills to the southwest; otherwise low-laying plains dominate the terrain.
 No other country with over 10 million people has as high as a population density.
 Bangladesh is divided into six administrative divisions.

 Nearly the entire population is Bengali.
 Other ethnic groups include tribal groups and non-Bengali Muslims such as Burmese, Garo, Assamese, and Santhals.
 Many of the minority groups live on the borders of Bangladesh with India and Burma.

 Population: 159,453,001 (July 2018)

 Fertility Rate: 2.15 children born per woman (2018)

 Languages: Bengali (79.8%), Chittagonian (8.0%), Rangpuri (6.1%), Sylheti (4.3%), other (1.8%).
 Bengali is the official language and English is spoken by the well-educated.
 Languages with over one million speakers include Bengali (130 million), Chittagonian (13 million), Rangpuri (10 million), and Sylheti (7 million).